OSGeo/gdal/doc/source/drivers/vector/gml.rst

       :choices: <filename>|<json string>
       :since: 3.9.4

-      Patially or totally overrides the auto-detected schema to use for creating the layer.
+      Partially or totally overrides the auto-detected schema to use for creating the layer.
       The schema can be specified as a filename or as a JSON string.
       This option is only available when opening a GML file for reading.